kkew3/kkew3.github.io/_posts/2023-08-05-compute-svm-intercept.md

 ## Show that the two apporaches are equivalent

-Recall that in primal formulation,
+Recall that in primal and dual formulations,

 $$
 \begin{aligned}